Africa Health Research Training Programme – CREATE – PhD Programme – 2022-2027

 This is a full time, fixed term post (part-time equivalent is available) funded by The Wellcome Trust based at one of the partner/host institutions: The London School of Hygiene & Tropical Medicine, King’s College London, Queen Mary University of London, St George’s, University of London or Brighton and Sussex Medical School.
 Candidates accept that, if successful, they may be awarded a fellowship at any of the five partner institutions.

 This Programme is aimed at supporting health professionals who wish to undertake rigorous research training.
-Support is for three years (or part-time equivalent) and includes an NHS matched salary, research expenses, home rate tuition fees, and training and travel costs.
+Support is for three years (or part-time equivalent) and includes a matched salary, research expenses, home rate tuition fees, and training and travel costs.
 Applicants must be practising healthcare professionals and be registered with a national professional regulatory body in the UK/Republic of Ireland (eg – General Medical Council, Health and Care Professions Council).
-Medical graduates must be registered on a UK/Republic of Ireland specialist training programme or must be a registered GP.

-Appointments will be made to match an appointee’s current NHS salary (Junior Doctors/Dentists, GPs, nurses, midwives and allied health professionals (NMAHPS)) plus London allowance if applicable.
+Appointments will be made to match an appointee’s current NHS or applicable salary (Junior Doctors/Dentists, GPs, nurses, midwives and allied health professionals (NMAHPS)) plus London allowance if applicable.